Director: Damien Chazelle

 A story about a boy and a girl, with grand dreams (already a refreshing storyline in itself).
-Ryan Gosling’s character, Sebastian, wants to be a jazz musician, playing in his own bar – he represent old-style Hollywood.
+Ryan Gosling’s character, Sebastian, wants to be a jazz musician playing in his own bar – he represents old-style Hollywood.
 Emma Stone’s character, Mia, wants to be a successful actress – she represents the Prius-driving new-age Hollywood.
 Two strong-minded people going in different directions, yet refusing to let go of each other.

 With elements of Woody Allen’s Midnight in Paris, this absolute feel-good epic is layered and definitely deserves more than one viewing.

 Many people were disappointed by the ending (don’t worry, I won’t give it away), as it’s not exactly what was expected, and tinged with sadness.
 But I thought the ending was absolutely spot-on and perfect, as it keeps the tone of life being a little messy and little disappointing.

 Thankfully I was pre-warned about the opening scene, so the overly theatrical and colourful intro did not startle me.
-But I think everyone must be warned – it only goes uphill from here.
+But I think everyone must be warned – it only gets better from here.

 Nevertheless, this highway traffic jam intertwines with the story throughout the film.
 A metaphor for being stuck and not sure which direction to go, perhaps.
 But also the poignant location of the main characters’ first meeting.

 I love the songs, which are few and far between.
 So claiming you’re ‘not into musicals’ is no excuse to avoid this movie.
 They sing about meaningful things during meaningful moments, and not about eating cheese or pointless crap.

 Emma Stone and Ryan Gosling are incredible dancers, singers and musicians – who knew!
 Gosling actually learnt the piano for the role, with no use for a hand-double.